 Typical of a cop, Luke scanned the bar patronage as he entered, assessing the clientele in attendance.
 The bar was unusually quiet tonight, although it was getting late.

 ‘I’m hanging in there Benny…’ Luke said.
 ‘A little thirsty…but I’m still hanging in there.’

 ’Now thirsty I can help you with Detective,’ Benny said, punctuating his comment with a finger point.
 He smiled his trademark grin that illuminated his entire face.
 ‘Hey you missed everyone earlier tonight…’ Benny said as set up a glass and collected a bottle from the back of the bar.
 ‘I think they’ve all gone by now,’ he said with a quick check towards the rear of the room.
 'There were quite a few of ’em in earlier,’ he said as he poured Luke a shot of his preferred poison – a Jack Daniels straight up.

-On most nights after 5pm the Detectives from the 84th can be found occupying the booths located towards the darker, more private rear corner of the room, sharing a post-shift drink.
-The booths they regularly occupy are affectionately referred to by the regular patrons as the “Cop’s Cave”.
+On most nights after 5pm the Detectives from the 84th could be found occupying the booths located towards the darker, more private rear corner of the room, sharing a post-shift drink.
+The booths they regularly occupied were affectionately referred to by the regular patrons as the “Cop’s Cave”.

 ‘Tough day eh...?’
 Benny said.

 ‘More like a tough month I’d say...’
 Luke said watching his next round being poured.
 ‘Set me up with about another six of these,’ Luke said.
 ‘That’ll do for a start.'
 He jabbed his thumb towards the rear of the room.
 'I’ll take them down the back.
 ‘Just bring them on down to me when you’re ready Benny…thanks.’

 Luke scooped up his freshly poured drink and made his way to his usual spot in the rear corner – down in ‘The Cave’.